 top of page

-Small (1/2 oz.), ivory-yellow fruit is produced in sprays - thousands per plant!
 Vigorous, rampantly sprawling vines with many delicate leaves are early, and keep producing until hard frost.
-Exceedinly sweet flavor!
+Exceedingly sweet flavor!
 I often tell people that they are like eating Pez candy.

 HISTORY: This variety was given to heirloom tomato collector Craig LeHoullier by Maye Clement during a Pennsylvania Horticultural Society Harvest Fair show, as a cluster of fruit on the vine.
 She indicated that it grew wild in her home country of Mexico.
 Craig believes it may actually be L. pimpinellifolium.
 However, Ms. Clement stated that it is called 'Coyote' in her hometown.